umaint/umaint.github.io/_posts/2019-01-05-v2ray-windows.md

 ssh linuxuserid@your.server.ip.address
 ```

-where `linuxuserid` is replaced by your actual linux user id, and `your.server.ip.address` is replaced by your actual server IP address or hostname.
+where `linuxuserid` is replaced by your actual Ubuntu Linux user id, and `your.server.ip.address` is replaced by your actual server IP address or hostname.

 Once logged on to the server, edit the system control configuration file: